Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Total Outcome Logic

-The basic formulae of Total Outcome Logic are \textit{outcome triples}, which take the form $\triple{\varphi}{C}{\psi}$ for a precondition $\varphi$, command $C$, and postcondition $\psi$. \begin{definition} The semantics of outcome triples is defined as follows:
+The judgments of Total Outcome Logic are \textit{outcome triples}, which take the form $\triple{\varphi}{C}{\psi}$ for a precondition $\varphi$, command $C$, and postcondition $\psi$. \begin{definition}[Outcome Triples] The validity of outcome triples is defined as follows:

-\end{definition} Outcome triples are then fundamentally \textit{over-approximate}: the triple holds iff the postcondition \textit{is a superset of} the results attainable from running the program starting in state distributions satisfying the precondition.